Book here

 Mayaheros-urophthalmus

 This fish is the most abundant in the Yucatan Peninsula.
-You can recognize it by the dark-colored spot on its tail and the vertical stripes that run along its body.
+You can recognize it by the dark-colored spot on its tail and the vertical stripes along its body.
 It is so common that you are sure to see it while snorkeling or on the menu of several restaurants.

 SEA TURTLES

-The 3 species are:
+The three species are:

 • White turtle (Chelonia mydas): It has a white chest, and its shell is olive green with reddish or brownish streaks.
 It weighs about 250 kg.
 It is herbivorous and feeds on seagrasses.